-Calcrete Field Trip - Hendricks Road at Eagle Lakes, WA (Revised Nov 2022)
+Calcrete Field Trip 2023 - Hendricks Road at Eagle Lakes, WA

 Revised interpretation - I am revising my interpretation of the brown, cemented sediments at Hendricks Road.
 These same beds rest atop Elephant Mountain basalt at Saddle Mountains making them part of the Ringold Fm.
-They are overlain by a >20m-thick section of the Ringold sediments there.
-The beds are also preserved in pockets of the flood-scoured scabland at White Trail (Quincy Basin).
-At all three locations, the alluvial beds were deposited in low order stream valleys established atop the basalt in post-Miocene time.
+At Saddle Mts, they are overlain by a >20m-thick section of the Ringold sediments.
+The beds are also preserved in pockets of the flood-scoured scabland at White Trail (Quincy Basin) and likely lower Lind Coulee.
+At all locations, the brown alluvial beds were deposited in low order stream valleys established atop the basalt in post-Miocene time.
 At Hendricks Rd and White Trail, megafloods stripped away all overlying Ringold sediment that may have covered them (e.g., erosional remnants in a scabland surface).
-At Saddle Mountains, the alluvial beds represent the basal portion of the Ringold section.
+At Saddle Mountains, the alluvial beds lie at the base of the Ringold section.
 The Ringold and underlying basalt were tectonically elevated prior to arrival of megafloods and escaped scour.
+A thin diatomite indicates these beds were low in a valley in late Miocene-early Pliocene time.
+Bk horizons suggest rainshadow aridity was present, which arrived sometime after 7 Ma.

 Directions - Drive 7.5 miles west on Hendricks Road from the Hwy 17-Hendricks Road intersection.
 Roadcuts are located a short walk downhill from the kiosk/public parking area for Bailie Memorial Youth Ranch and Wildlife Area, where Bailie Creek crosses the road.
 An unnamed pond to the west fills a scabland basin.
 Do not block gated driveways near roadcuts.
 Road shoulders are narrow.